oliversavio/oliversavio.github.io/_posts/2017-06-02-detecting-sensor-failure-using-mqtt-protocol-an-iot-proof-of-concept.md

 ---

 ## Motivation
 IoT technology is beginning to witness wide scale adoption in the consumer as well as industrial environments.
 In a typical enterprise scenario, you may have a large number of inexpensive sensor nodes interacting with machinery and sending data to Gateway nodes.
-These Gateway nodes are responsible for aggregating sensor data before sending it to the back-end systems why may reside in the cloud.
+These Gateway nodes are responsible for aggregating sensor data before sending it to the back-end systems which may reside in the cloud.
 Detecting a failure in one or more of these inexpensive sensor nodes is critical in preempting catastrophic failures.

 ![Sensor Nodes with Gateways]({{ site.url }}/images/Node_Gateway.png)